15 Internet

 THE INTERNET’S IMPACT ON READING AND VIEWING – LIVING HISTORY

 Several of our chapters have included stories about the the disruptive impact of the internet on traditional media platforms.
-Now is your turn to collect some living history about the internet.
+Now it’s your turn to collect some living history about the internet.

 The instructions are similar to a previous interview assignment about music and culture, except this time you are covering media evolution outside of music.